Find Affordable College Courses

 24 Yearly Graduations

 University of Florida is the 6th most popular school in the nation for students seeking a master's degree in construction engineering tech.
 Each year, around 53,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-The construction engineering tech program at University of Florida awarded 24 master's degrees during the 2020-2021 school year.
-Around 17% of these students were from an underrepresented racial-ethnic group, and 17% were women.
+During the most recent year for which we have data, 24 people received their master's degree in construction engineering tech from UF.
+Of these students, 18% were women and 18% were members of underrepresented racial-ethnic groups.
+University of Florida construction engineering tech graduates who receive their master's degree go on to jobs earning a median salary of $88,436.

 #7